Special navigation rules for the Danube sector betoween Sulina roadstead and Braila harbour (km 175)

 - Vessels with a length over 120 m may not engage on Sulina Channel until the Bar is declared practicable.

-- In case ships of over 120 m long, engaged on Sulina Channel, are caught by the declaration of "Impracticable Bar" they must drop anchor in an adequate place indicated by the pilot and approved by the Administration.
+- In situations when ships with a length of more than 120 m engaged on Sulina Channel are caught by the declaration of "Impracticable Bar" they are to drop anchoror or dock in an adequate place indicated by the pilot and approved by the Administration.

 Treatment of the Pilot on Board